Student Wellbeing Conference

 For all questions or enquires, please contact Knox Science of Wellbeing Co-ordinator, Sarah Glassie at glassies@knox.nsw.edu.au.

-The 2022 Student Wellbeing Conference attracted almost 300 students across 40 Australian schools.The Conference was covered by Sydney Morning Herald.
+The Student Wellbeing Conference attracts almost 300 students across 40 Australian schools.The Conference has been previously covered by Sydney Morning Herald.
 Their article can be read below.

 After two years of interrupted learning and periods of social isolation during the pandemic, students are taking the lead to help improve each other’s mental health.